Suobig/Codeacademy-webdev/backend/articles/2_testing.md

 ### Skipping Test

 You may apply `.only(0)` or `.skip()` to `describe` or `it` blocks to limit the number of running test.
 See [mocha documentation](https://mochajs.org/#mochaopts) for more details.

+### Edge Cases

+Tests are often written for various edge cases.
+This is commin, because ppor handling of edge cases is reponsible for a lot of bugs.

+One common edge case is weird input.
+How would the function handle it?
+What if we don't pass any argument at all?
+Will the function return an error?
+Or `undefined`?

+Planning and testing for those edge cases is a common use of tests, and it can make the difference between a code that works 80% of a time, and a code that works 100% of a time.